leeourand/leeourand.github.com/_posts/2024-11-01-biannual-notes.md

   [Oddity](https://www.imdb.com/title/tt26470109/), and [The Autopsy of Jane Doe](https://www.imdb.com/title/tt3289956/).
 - Speaking of frightening... this damn election is in 4 days.
 Hold onto your butts...
-- Some schmucks stole our Prius's catalytic converter.
+- <span id="catalytic-converter-theft">Some schmucks stole our Prius's catalytic converter.
 We had been just sharing that one car, and I'm committed to fixing it myself, so we needed a functional set of wheels.
 I'd been wanting to acquire a Chevy Bolt for a while, so this gave me an excuse.
-So.. we now own a sweet-ass Chevy Bolt, and I could'nt be happier with the thing.
-It's a massive upgrade over the Prius, plus there's no risk of catalytic converter theft!
+So.. we now own a sweet-ass Chevy Bolt, and I couldn't be happier with the thing.
+It's a massive upgrade over the Prius, plus there's no risk of catalytic converter theft!</span>
 - Jess and I ran in a goofy Halloween 10 Mile race on the Capital Trail last week.
 I'm still recovering from a rough go of bronchitis, so it was a slow one.
 But one of those "in hindsight it was fun" things.